Mobinergy/workspace-one-api/README.md

 - [x] Retrieves list of users from provided custom user group id.
 - [x] Delete custom User Group by ID.

+### Tags
+- [x] Retrieves the tags for the specified organization group.
+- [x] Retrieves the tag details for a given tag in an organization group.
+- [x] Deletes a tag for the specified organization group.
+- [x] Add a tag for the specified organization group.
+- [x] Updates a tag for the specified organization group.

 ### AndroidWork
 In progress